epfllibrary/zotero-course/06-citation-styles/README.md

 The new citation style is added to the list in Zotero and in the word processor.

-If you choose to use the online Zotero Style Reporsitory, go to [https://zotero.org/styles](https://zotero.org/styles) instead of following steps 1-4 above.
+If you choose to use the online Zotero Style Repository, go to [https://zotero.org/styles](https://zotero.org/styles) and skip steps 1-5 above.
-Steps 5-6 are the same.